POSTED: 22 Aug 2025

 How Long Do Topical Acne Treatments Take to Work?

 Topical acne treatments like retinoids, exfoliating acids and hormone modulators work by altering the biology of the skin.
 Their primary function is to prevent new lesions from forming by normalising keratinisation, reducing inflammation, limiting bacterial activity or modifying local hormonal signalling.
-Because acne lesions take weeks to develop beneath the skin before becoming visible, improvement from these kinds of topical therapies is inherently delayed with most needing at least 8–12 weeks to properly assess.
-Acute treatments like topical antibiotics and benzoyl peroxide suppress inflammation and hence work on active spots.
-As such you can usually see reduced redness and active spots earlier but they do not prevent new ones from forming nor tackle non inflammatory lesions.
-Below are typical timelines for how long topical acne treatments usually (but not always) take to work:
+Because acne lesions take weeks to develop beneath the skin before becoming visible, improvement from these kinds of topical therapies is inherently delayed.
+Most need at least 8 to 12 weeks to properly assess.

 • Azelaic Acid: This agent is available over the counter or in higher strengths by prescription.
 It combines anti-inflammatory, exfoliating and antibacterial effects with relatively good tolerance.
 Azelaic acid is particularly useful for inflammatory acne and post-inflammatory hyperpigmentation.
-Improvement is usually gradual, with reduced redness and fewer new spots forming between 6–10 weeks.
+Improvement is usually gradual, with reduced redness and fewer new spots forming between 6 to 10 weeks.
 It is less likely to cause purging and can be used long term either alone in mild acne or alongside retinoids for more severe forms.

 • Antibiotics: Agents like clindamycin and erythromycin reduce active inflammatory acne spots by suppressing bacterial activity and inflammation.
 They may produce visible calming within a few days or weeks.
 However, they do not prevent microcomedone formation.
 Their role is short-term inflammatory control, ideally combined with acne-modifying agents to maintain results and limit resistance.